MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/vector-search.md

 In a vector store, vector search algorithms are used to index and query embeddings.
 Some well-known vector search algorithms include Hierarchical Navigable Small World (HNSW), Inverted File (IVF), DiskANN, etc. Vector search is a method that helps you find similar items based on their data characteristics rather than by exact matches on a property field.
 This technique is useful in applications such as searching for similar text, finding related images, making recommendations, or even detecting anomalies.
 It is used to query the [vector embeddings](/azure/ai-services/openai/concepts/understand-embeddings) (lists of numbers) of your data that you created by using a machine learning model by using an embeddings API.
 Examples of embeddings APIs are [Azure OpenAI Embeddings](/azure/ai-services/openai/how-to/embeddings) or [Hugging Face on Azure](https://azure.microsoft.com/solutions/hugging-face-on-azure/).
 Vector search measures the distance between the data vectors and your query vector.
 The data vectors that are closest to your query vector are the ones that are found to be most similar semantically.

-In the Integrated Vector Database in Azure Cosmos DB for MongoDB vCore, embeddings can be stored, indexed, and queried alongside the original data.
+In the Integrated Vector Database in Azure Cosmos DB for MongoDB (vCore), embeddings can be stored, indexed, and queried alongside the original data.
 This approach eliminates the extra cost of replicating data in a separate pure vector database.
 Moreover, this architecture keeps the vector embeddings and original data together, which better facilitates multi-modal data operations, and enables greater data consistency, scale, and performance.

 ## Perform Vector Similarity search
 Azure Cosmos DB for MongoDB (vCore) provides robust vector search capabilities, allowing you to perform high-speed similarity searches across complex datasets.
 To perform vector search in Azure Cosmos DB for MongoDB, you first need to create a vector index.
 Cosmos DB currently supports three types of vector indexes:

-- DiskANN: Ideal for large-scale datasets, leveraging SSDs for efficient memory usage while maintaining high recall in approximate nearest-neighbor (ANN) searches.
+- **DiskANN (Recommended)**: Ideal for large-scale datasets, leveraging SSDs for efficient memory usage while maintaining high recall in approximate nearest-neighbor (ANN) searches.
-- HNSW: Suited for moderate-sized datasets needing high recall, with a graph-based structure that balances accuracy and resource efficiency.
+- **HNSW**: Suited for moderate-sized datasets needing high recall, with a graph-based structure that balances accuracy and resource efficiency.
-- IVF: Uses clustering to optimize search speed in expansive datasets, focusing searches within targeted clusters to accelerate performance.
+- **IVF**: Uses clustering to optimize search speed in expansive datasets, focusing searches within targeted clusters to accelerate performance.

 ### [DiskANN (preview)](#tab/diskann)

-You can create DiskANN indexes on M40 cluster tiers and higher.
+DiskANN indexes are available on M40 tiers and above.
 To create the DiskANN index, set the `"kind"` parameter to `"vector-diskann"` following the template below:

 ```javascript
 {